 I’m not suggesting we abandon the people of Afghanistan or Iraq.
 Anti-war doesn’t mean anti-engagement or anti-security.
 The underlying principle behind my 400 speeches has been that we need a completely different approach to protecting America, one that emphasizes diplomacy, reconciliation and peaceful conflict resolution.

 Is there an end in sight?
 Well, yes there is.
 Unfortunately Representative Woolsey has announced that she will not stand for re-election in 2012, so her public speaking campaign is nearing a close.
+And that speech milestone might well endure for quite a while.

 I will continue to do this for my remaining year and a half in Congress, giving as many of these speeches as I can.
 Madam Speaker, I will not rest until we finally bring all our troops home and we adopt a Smart Security approach to preventing war and preserving peace.